Blueberry page by Giraud

 The comics I read are very sophisticated.
 The best use color to enhance the storytelling, without overpowering the line art.
 Looking at what I consider to be the best of old and new reveals the following methods (borrowing terms from The DC Comics Guide to Coloring and Lettering Comics):

-On object's literal color: blue sky, green grass, etc.
+Local Color: On object's literal color: blue sky, green grass, etc.

-Reflecting a character's state of mind.
+Selective realism: Reflecting a character's state of mind

 Using this context, my natural coloring instincts lean heavily on predictable local color.
 However, I don't want to use most mainstream comics as a goal.
 Most are too slick, catering to a younger fanbase of superhero "enhanced realism".
 If I were a 14-year-old fanboy now, this approach would be right up my alley.
 At damn-near-50, this style has the exact opposite reaction.